-We created this guide especially for you, the Indian investor, to help you better understand how to invest in the U.S stock market from India.
-After reading this, you will understand:
+We created this guide especially for you, the Indian investor, to help you better understand how to trade in us stock market from India After reading this, you will understand:

 - How to invest in U.S stocks (and why we believe Vested is the best choice)

 - Good things to know when investing in the U.S stock market

 - Why it may be a good idea to invest and diversify in the U.S stock market